sagism/azc/README.md

 # Why should you use this?

-- If you're a command-line junkie, no need to switch to another tool
+- If you're a command-line junkie, you don't need to switch to another tool to chat with your LLM
-- Use pay-as-you-go pricing for LLM providers (API vs. Chat)
+- Use pay-as-you-go pricing for LLM providers (Probably cheaper)

 # Features